nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

 | The deployment configure the **external NGINX+ Ingress Controller** via the usage of the Ingress Class Name **nginx-external**.
 |
 | For that first deployment, the setup is very simple :
-    - listens for hostname cafe.example.com
+|    - listens for hostname cafe.example.com
-    - TLS is activated and use the cert and key from cafe-secret
+|    - TLS is activated and use the cert and key from cafe-secret
-    - Simple Path Routing is done :
+|    - Simple Path Routing is done :
-        - request for /tea are sent to service tea
+|        - request for /tea are sent to service tea
-        - request for /coffee are sent to service coffee
+|        - request for /coffee are sent to service coffee
 |
 | A lot of features are available via the utilisation of the custom resources *VirtualServer*.
+|
 | The list is quite long and is available in the `on-line manual <https://docs.nginx.com/nginx-ingress-controller/installation/building-ingress-controller-image/>`_.
 Some of those advanced features will be used later in the workshop.
+|
-| For this first deployment, we use the features below:
+| For this first deployment, we're going to use the features below:
-    - tls: allows to attach a secret with a TLS certificate and key.
+|    - tls: allows to attach a secret with a TLS certificate and key.
 The secret must belong to the same namespace as the VirtualServer.
-    - route: defines rules for matching client requests to actions like passing a request to an upstream.
+|    - route: defines rules for matching client requests to actions like passing a request to an upstream.

 .. code-block:: bash